rveraldi/dynlbd/README.md

 The program read its configuration from a YAML configuration file /etc/dynlbd.conf

-the configuration structure is the followin:
+the configuration structure is the following:

 option: value